manuelreale/Pastachute-test/README.md

 #### Context of use
 The project is addressed to a broad target audience, but it's expected to spark interest mostly among young people.<br>
-The game is always ongoing and there are no special events, so that people can jump in, fool around and browse the app whenever they want.
-This is why it was very important for us to make the game suitable for both computers and mobile devices.<br>
+The game is always ongoing and there are no special events, so that people can jump in, fool around and browse the app whenever they want.<br>
 Friends can arrange to visit the website at the same time to play together or against each other, but one can also play alone, fooling around, asking themselves what pasta they prefer, discovering new types and formats, learning new information about pasta, and browsing the game records.